IEvangelist/TypeScriptMakingJsTolerable/PITCHME.md

 - Worlds 3rd most popular programming language (Java and SQL)
 ---
 ## JavaScript
-> JavaScript was originally developed in 10 days by Brenden Eich
+> JavaScript was originally "prototyped" in 10 days by Brenden Eich
 ---?image=assets/face-palm.gif&size=auto 90%
 ---
 # That explains a lot!